-Disinflation doesn’t refer to the direction of prices (as inflation and deflation do), but rather the rate of change: it’s a slowdown in the rate of inflation.
-Put in the form of an example, deflation would be an inflation rate of -1%, while disinflation would be a change in the inflation rate from 3% one year to 2% in the next.
+Disinflation doesn’t refer to the direction of prices (as inflation and deflation do).
+It refers to the rate of change: It’s a slowdown in the rate of inflation.
+For example, deflation would be an inflation rate of -1 percent, while disinflation would be a change in the inflation rate from 3 percent one year to 2 percent in the next.

-Disinflation is a much more common condition than deflation.
+Disinflation is a much more common condition than deflation, and even though it means inflation is slowing, the inflation rate still remains positive.
 While at first glance a lower rate of inflation would seem to be positive—and indeed it usually is for those who own bonds, since it increases their real (after inflation) returns—that may not always be true.

 However, inflation that begins to rise too quickly degrades the value of cash relative to goods and services, compelling people to spend rather than save.
 The increased spending fuels more inflation, which can ultimately result in hyperinflation—an extremely adverse condition that’s often accompanied by social upheaval.
 In one of the most extreme cases, the hyperinflation of the post-WWI German economy is widely considered to be a factor that fueled the Nazis’ ultimate rise to power.

 One of the most dramatic examples of this vicious cycle occurred during the Great Depression, which was characterized by double-digit deflation at its nadir.
 More recently, Japan struggled with deflation after its property bubble burst in 1990.

 Disinflation, Deflation, and the Financial Markets

-Disinflation isn’t necessarily a negative for the financial markets.
+Disinflation isn’t necessarily a negative thing for the financial markets.
 Stocks can, and often do, perform well when the rate of inflation is declining.
 Bonds are likely to deliver above-average returns in a disinflationary scenario since it makes central banks less likely to raise interest rates and more likely to reduce them.

 The reason for this difference is that deflation is an extremely destructive condition for the economy and financial markets.
 During periods of deflation, stock prices are likely to perform poorly.
-This isn’t necessarily a direct result of inflation alone; it can also stem from the other trends that typically accompany deflation (such as a severe recession, social unrest, etc.).
+It isn’t necessarily a direct result of inflation alone; it can also stem from the other trends that typically accompany deflation (such as a severe recession, social unrest, etc.).

 The Bottom Line